ole-thoeb/practical-generics/tasks/sequence.md

     .filter((_, i) => i % 2 === 0)
 ```

 Here `array.map` allocates an intermediate array of size 3 while `sequence.map` performs no allocation for intermediate storage.
-In fact the sequence code doesn't produce a result at all, since the result is never used.
+In fact, the sequence code doesn't produce a result at all, since the result is never used.
 To get the sequence to perform the computation, we need to use the elements of the resulting sequence, e.g. by looping over the sequence.

 ```ts